DemocracyClub/polling_deploy/README.md

   and store the resulting AMI id in the `imported-db_ami_id` key in `./packer-vars.json`.

-  This will build one the addressbase AMI and include in the councils and polling stations data.
+  This will build on the addressbase AMI and include in it the councils and polling stations data.
+  - Which councils are imported is determined by the `election_regex` key in `./packer-vars.json`.
+  - What council data is synced from s3 is controlled by the value in `s3_include` key in `./packer-vars.json`.

 - To make just a code change, build the `server` AMI.
 This is built on the `imported-db` AMI and just adds the code changes.